-The right diagnosis changes lives: a global call for early, accurate MS diagnosis
+The right diagnosis changes lives: a global call for early, accurate MS diagnosis d care they deserve.

 The multiple sclerosis community faces barriers preventing early diagnosis in almost every country across the world.
-Now, the global MS movement is rallying together to improve early and accurate diagnosis, so people with MS can get the answers and care they deserve.
+Now, the global MS movement is rallying together to improve early and accurate diagnosis, so people with MS can get the answers an

 Around the world, people living with MS often face long, frustrating journeys before receiving a diagnosis.
-83% of countries worldwide experience issues that prevent an early diagnosis of MS.
+83% of countries worldwide experience issues that prevent an early diagnosis of MS. These delays prevent many from accessing the care they urgently need.